Dylan Carlson Player Props: Cardinals vs. Astros

 Dylan Carlson At The Plate

-- Carlson has five doubles, a triple, five home runs and 12 walks while hitting .241.
+- Carlson is batting .248 with five doubles, a triple, five home runs and 12 walks.

+- Carlson has reached base via a hit in 26 games this season (of 44 played), and had multiple hits in seven of those games.

-- He has hit a home run in four games this season (9.3%), leaving the park in 3.2% of his trips to the dish.
+- He has gone deep in four games this year (9.1%), leaving the park in 3.1% of his trips to the plate.

-- In 27.9% of his games this year, Carlson has had at least one RBI.
-He's picked up more than one in 11.6% and driven in three or more of his team's runs in two contests.
+- Carlson has picked up an RBI in 27.3% of his games this year, with two or more RBI in 11.4% of his games.
+He has also produced three or more runs in two contests.

-- In 16 of 43 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 16 times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.